tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 :	This fact must be used when generating fresh (random) values, and can
 	occur on the left-hand side of a rewrite rule, where its argument is the fresh term.
-Tamarin's underlying execution model has a built-in rule for generating `Fr(x)` facts, and also ensures that each instantiation of this rule produces a term that is different from all others.
+Tamarin's underlying execution model has a built-in rule for generating insteances of `Fr(x)` facts, and also ensures that each instance produces a term (instantiating `x`) that is different from all others.

 For the above three facts, Tamarin has built-in rules.
 In particular, there is a fresh rule that produces unique `Fr(...)` facts, and there is a set of rules for